 Interest rate risk arises from the inter-company loans receivable (see note 8).
-The effect of a 100 basis point increase / decrease in interest rates would be an increase / decrease in interest income (before tax) of £98 million (2017: increase / decrease of £99 million).
+The effect of a 100 basis point variance in interest rates would be a variance in interest income (before tax) of £96 million (2018: £98 million).
 The fair value or net asset value of the Company's financial resources is not materially affected by fluctuations in interest rates.